jovian-explorer/exo_k/doc/units.rst

 >>> exo_k.Settings().set_mks(True)

-After this line, all input data will automatically be converted to the MKS system.
+After this line, all input data will automatically be converted to the MKS system when loaded.